-“Look at that (insert church, building, lighthouse etc), it must be SO old.” – Me
+Me – “Look at that (insert church, building, lighthouse etc), it must be SO old.”

 How right she was.

-But even after seeing Edinburgh Castle and the Old Town around the Royal Mile, it took going to the most northerly part of the United Kingdom for me to really get it.
+But even after seeing Edinburgh Castle and the Royal Mile, it took going to the most northerly part of the United Kingdom for me to really get it.

 So what is the most amazing historical site I’ve ever seen?

-At the bottom of the mainland of Shetland is a site called Jarlshof, and it’s 4000 year old history visible in the present day.
+At the bottom of the mainland of Shetland is a site called Jarlshof, and it’s 4000-year-old history visible in the present day.
 It can’t be missed in the top things to do in the Shetland Isles!

-Why they chose this particular beach, on this particular island I don’t know, but they all built there, one settlement on top of the other.
+Why the people who lived here chose this particular beach, on this particular island I don’t know, but they all built there, one settlement on top of the other.

 Bronze Age remains

 It was so strange to stand in the middle of what would have been a workshop almost 3000 years ago.

 Iron Age remains

-In the Iron Age a broch was built on the site, a round structure with two outer walls found only in Scotland.
-These are all over the Shetland Isles, quite often on the coast and spread out at regular intervals.
+A broch is a round structure with two outer walls found only in Scotland.
+They can be found all over the Shetland Isles, quite often on the coast and spread out at regular intervals.

-The Pict people are a bit of a mystery, but are thought to be a tribal group of people who lived in Scotland in the late Iron age and early medieval times.
+The Pict people are also a bit of a mystery, but they are thought to be a tribal group of people who lived in Scotland in the late Iron age and early medieval times.
 It seems they travelled up from the south as there is a lot more evidence of them in Orkney.

 Viking settlement remains

 The remains of up to 16 generations of Viking longhouses are still visible here because they were made from stone rather than the usual wood.
 It’s the most extensive site of Viking remains in the whole of Britain!
 Given Shetland’s proximity to Scandinavia, it’s not really surprising.

 Why is this place the most amazing to me?

-It’s not a grand display of architecture, it’s not visited by millions of people per year, it’s simply a blustery spot on a little known island where multiple generations of people decided to make their home, and left the remains of it there for us to discover hundreds of years later.
+It’s not a grand display of architecture, it’s not visited by millions of people per year, it’s simply a blustery spot on a little known island where multiple generations of people decided to make their home and left the remains of it there for us to discover hundreds of years later.

 So how do you get to the Shetland Isles and Jarlshof?